viol3/UnityHelpers/README.md

-# Unity Helpers
+# Unity Hypercasual Helpers
- Helper scripts to use in any unity3d project.
+ Helper scripts to use in any unity3d hypercasual project.
 May require some well-known systems like DOTween, LeanTouch etc.